MandsMM/Maya/README.md

 # Maya
-Welcome, most of my scripts are under NDA, but here are a few examples Maya based scripts
+Welcome, most of my scripts are under NDA, but here are a few example Maya based scripts

 #curveColor is a Maya Python file that allows the user to select multiple curves and change their color at the same time